- by David Neubert - updated on 5/30/2014

 MASTER BEDROOM – The opposite of the kid's room, dramatic lighting can enhance this room.
 Using small chandeliers and eye-level lamps create visual interest.
 Stay away from canned lights which lack character and decrease intimacy.
 Again, soft-white LEDs are a good choice here, namely omni-directional A-shaped bulbs which are also good for reading.

 DINING ROOM – Here's where you want to implement dramatic lighting that incorporates dimming capabilities.
 Transitioning from an intimate affair to a more high energy event is an important consideration, and hanging fixtures above and in the middle of the focal point, usually a table, will light up the food evenly without putting the guests under a spotlight.
-Soft-white, dimmable LEDs in the 2700K – 3000K range are optimal for this setting.
+Soft-white, dimmable LEDs in the 2700K – 3000K range are optimal bulbs for this setting.

 KITCHEN – This is a room with many functions, and a range of lighting options is needed to accommodate all of them.
 Using bright-white lights (4100K, for example) is good for providing clear lighting in food prep areas, whereas softer tones in the 2700K range will work better for dining at the kitchen table.
 Recessed fixtures can provide accent light to your countertops, while chandeliers or hanging fixtures work well above tables and islands.

 LIVING ROOM – Here's another room that will incorporate multiple lighting options, using both eye-level fixtures for reading and conversing, and recessed lighting to accent artwork or fireplaces to provide a welcome contrast.
 LED reflector bulbs, such as PARs and MR16s are ideal for these recessed or canned fixtures.
+Browse your range of bulb options here.

 In both the kitchen and living room, the color of the walls should also be accounted for, as using warmer tones (2700K – 3000K) with a warmer color palette (reds, oranges, yellows and browns) and cooler tones (4000K and above) with cool colored walls (blues, greens and purples) will enhance every space.